+Community Gardens brings a social aspect to gardening.
+The gardeners interact with members of their community while offering a place to provide fresh produce for their family.
 Many of the immigrant families coming to Brandon are not aware of the foods that grow best in this region.
 Through the Westman Immigrant Services entry program and the Community Gardens workshop series, immigrants are given the resources and knowledge needed to grow fresh and affordable produce.

-There are seven community gardens throughout the City of Brandon, each with their own unique features to offer the gardeners.
+There are seventeen community gardens throughout the city of Brandon, each with their own unique features to offer the gardeners.
 All gardens offer companionship, food security, low impact exercise, and a safe, welcoming place to come together.
 Many of the gardeners have a wide range of experience when it comes to gardening.
 The gardeners range from beginner gardens to people who have gardened most of their life.